6c2r2fqpmq-a11y/security-self-study/CyberSecurity-101-write-up.md/01-owasp-top-10.md

 **What I did:**

 The vulnerable app stored an application cookie that was base64 encoded serialized data.
 Decoding it showed a Python pickle object controlling account attributes, including a userType field.
-Changing that field's value and re-encoding the cookie was enough to escalate a normal account to admin - no authentication bypass exploit needed, just handing the server data it trusted a little too much.
+Changing that field's value and re-encoding the cookie was enough to escalate a normal account to admin, no authentication bypass exploit needed, just handing the server data it trusted a little too much.

 The bigger escalation was on the feedback/exchange feature, which took a serialized payload and ran it through pickle.loads().
-Because pickle will happily execute a reduce method during deserialization, I could craft a malicious pickled object that ran an arbitrary shell command as a side effect of being deserialized - in this case, a reverse shell payload:
+Because pickle will happily execute a reduce method during deserialization, I could craft a malicious pickled object that ran an arbitrary shell command as a side effect of being deserialized.
+In this case, a reverse shell payload:

 ```python
 import pickle, os, base64